tianocore-docs/edk2-DscSpecification/3_edk_ii_dsc_file_format/33_platform_dsc_definition.md

 * Conditional directive blocks may be nested.

+* Keyword `!ifdef, !ifndef, !if, !elseif, !else, !endif` are case-insensitive.

 * Directives can be used to encapsulate entire sections or elements within a single section, such that they do not break the integrity of the section definitions.